Bharath-varma-p/KB_AWS/AWS/S3/README.md

 ### 9. **Event Notifications**
    - Configure notifications for specific events such as object creation, deletion, or restoration.
    - Can trigger AWS Lambda functions, SNS topics, or SQS queues.

+## Key Topics

+### 1. **Bucket and Object Management**
+   - Creating and configuring buckets.
+   - Uploading, retrieving, and managing objects.
+   - Understanding the unique naming requirements for buckets.

+### 2. **Storage Classes and Lifecycle Management**
+   - Differences between storage classes and their use cases.
+   - Setting up lifecycle policies to transition objects between storage classes.

+### 3. **Access Control and Security**
+   - Configuring bucket policies, IAM policies, and ACLs.
+   - Implementing server-side and client-side encryption.
+   - Setting up MFA Delete and versioning for data protection.

+### 4. **Data Transfer and Performance**
+   - Using S3 Transfer Acceleration and multipart uploads.
+   - Understanding S3 Batch Operations for large-scale object management.